Mental health ecosystem

 COMPASS is a founding member of the GetReal Institute (GRI).
 The GRI brings together stakeholders to drive the adoption of tools, methods and best practices in the generation and use of RWE for better health care decision-making in Europe.
 The organisation seeks to reduce barriers to the use of secondary data sources and to bridge the gap between randomised clinical trials and RWE.
 COMPASS team members sit on steering committees of GetReal initiatives.
 Learn more here.

 Our Patient Access and Health Systems Advisory Board is comprised of stakeholders from patient advocacy groups, healthcare providers, health systems, payors, and ethicists.
-The Board meets periodically to look at issues around integrating COMP360 psilocybin therapy, if approved, into health systems.
+The Board meets periodically to look at issues around integrating COMP360 psilocybin treatment, if approved, into health systems.

 We work with experts to better understand the experience socially disadvantaged populations have of mental health care and aim to ensure broad access to COMP360 if regulatory approval is obtained.